Peritonitis and Abdominal Sepsis Treatment & Management

 In peritoneal abscess formation caused by subacute bowel perforation (eg, diverticulitis, Crohn disease, appendicitis), primary percutaneous management with percutaneous drainage was successful in most patients.
 Patients with Crohn disease whose abscesses were drained percutaneously had significantly fewer associated fistulae.
 Failure in these patients was related to preexisting fistulization and extensive stricture formation.

 Concerns regarding the transgression of small or large bowel with drainage catheters in deep abscesses or ileus have been addressed in animal studies, which have found no increase in abscess formation, independent of whether catheters remained for 5 days or longer.
-Similar data are not available for human patients.
+Similar data are not available in human patients.

 In summary, percutaneous and surgical drainage should not be considered competitive but rather complementary.
 If an abscess is accessible to percutaneous drainage and the underlying visceral organ pathology does not clearly require an operative approach, percutaneous drainage can be used safely and effectively as the primary treatment modality.
 In these cases, patients must be closely monitored, and improvement should occur in less than 24-48 hours.
 With lack of improvement, patients must be reevaluated aggressively (eg, repeat CT scan) and the therapeutic strategy should be altered accordingly.